LoopKit/loopdocs/docs/version/code-custom-edits.md

 ![img/exponential.png](img/exponential.png){width="750"}
 {align="center"}

-This Loop 3 table of default values is provided for convenience.
+This *Loop* table of default values is provided for convenience.
 The times are all in minutes.

 |Model|DIA|Peak|Delay|
 |---------|---------|---------|---------|